-If you are on TAL approved leave without pay, your cover automatically continues for the period of approved leave up to a maximum of 24 months as long as premiums continue to be paid.
+If TAL has approved your leave without pay prior to you taking the leave, your cover automatically continues up to the shorter of:

+- a) the period of approved leave without pay; and - b) 24 months from the commencement of the approved leave without pay as long as premiums continue to be paid.
 Should the cover need to continue beyond the initial approved leave period or 24 months, the Insurer's written approval for cover to continue will be required before the expiry of the period.